seek-oss/capsize/packages/metrics/README.md

 | `latin` | English ([source](https://en.wikinews.org/)) |
 | `thai`  | Thai ([source](https://th.wikinews.org/))    |

+> [!TIP] Need support for a different unicode subset?
+Either create an issue or follow the steps outlined in the [`generate-weightings` script] in the `unpack` package and open a PR.

 For more information on how to access the metrics for different subsets, see the [subsets](#subsets) section below.

+[`generate-weightings` script]: ../unpack/scripts/generate-weightings.ts
 [see below]: #how-xwidthavg-is-calculated
 [xavgcharwidth]: https://learn.microsoft.com/en-us/typography/opentype/spec/os2#xavgcharwidth
 [`ascent-override`]: https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/ascent-override